hianng1/TAHshop/README.md

 ### Step 2: Clone the Repository

-if you use cmd on Windowns, you can use the command belew:
+if you use cmd on Windowns, you can use the command below in the folder you want:

 git clone https://github.com/your-username/TAHshop.git
-cd TAHshop

 ### Step 3: Install Dependencies